What Gear You Need to Climb Cotopaxi: The Ultimate Ecuador Volcano Packing List

 Group of hikers standing near the refuge hut on Cotopaxi Volcano, surrounded by mist and volcanic terrain

-Whether you’re bringing your own equipment or planning to rent locally, here’s the full breakdown of what you’ll need — plus recommended brands and where to get them.
+Whether you’re bringing your own equipment or planning to rent locally, this guide breaks down everything you’ll need — including practical tips, recommended gear, and what to prioritize.

 🌻 1.
 Clothing Layers